ibbaa/keepitup/README.md

 Please keep in mind that the version here on Github is signed with a different key than the version on F-Droid.
 You will get an error if you try to install the Github version and the F-Droid version is already installed (and vice versa).
 You have to deinstall the app first to do that.

-## Power consumption

-The app uses exact alarms to trigger network task execution.
-Power consumption during waiting is as high as for a calendar app waiting for reminders to trigger.
-During execution the power consumption is higher, of course, and short execution intervals cause more overall battery drain.

-The app works best if you disable battery optimization.
-If battery optimization is active, network tasks execution may be unreliable especially for short intervals, i.e. they may trigger less often and the trigger time may not be exact.
-There is a link in the app leading to the Android battery settings for the app.
-Of course, with disabled battery optimization power consumption may be higher.

-It is possible to define suspension intervals in the settings during which all background work is suspended.
-There is still one active alarm to wake up the app and resume task execution.
-Except for that alarm the app is idle during suspension.
-It is possible to define multiple suspension intervals but each interval must be at least 30 min.
-However, many short intervals do not make much sense for battery saving.

 ## Signature

 The apk files released here on Github are self signed.
 To verfiy the signature you can use the `apksigner` tool that comes with Android SDK: